maxim-top/im.gitbook/quick-start/floo-android-quick-start.md

    }
 ```

-H/A: From BMXDataCallBackto get session list.
+H/A: From BMXDataCallBackto get conversation list.

 ```
    bmxClient.getChatManager().getAllConversations(new BMXDataCallBack<BMXConversationList>() {